Priyanshu-pandey123/SystemDesign/README.md

 5.=>Add the logic for the Nested Reddit comment by DFS logic 6.=>Add the logic for the image slider
 7.=>add the logic of pagination
+8.=>Add the logic of live chat with POlling feature